pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 > Example

-Goal: clean up the Article component and remove all stuff related to Redux.
+Goal: clean up the `Article` component and remove all stuff related to Redux.

-You will SLAP the code, inject stuff and see how to segregate responsibilities.
+SLAP the code, inject stuff and see how to segregate responsibilities.

 1. Create `Article.container.js` file and move all redux-related stuff there.
 2. Pass necessary props.

 ## Exercise 8 - Add `Editor.container`

-Goal: the same as in the previous exercise.
+Goal: the same as above.

 1. Create `Article.container.js` file and move all redux-related stuff there.
 2. Pass necessary props.